Informfully/Documentation/docs/source/docker.rst

 **Save Docker Image** To save the created Docker image, type in the command prompt ``docker save -o informfullybackend.tar informfullybackend``.

-**Load Docker Image** Transfer the Docker image to your server, or where the Docker image needs to be opened, and ensure Docker is installed.
+**Load Docker Image** Transfer the Docker image to your server or the location where it needs to be opened, and ensure Docker is installed.
 To open the image, start the Docker service and type the following command from the directory where the Docker image is located: ``docker load -i <path to image tar file>``.
-Please note that it may take a few minutes to load the file, and no progress bar will be shown on the command line.
+Please note that loading the file may take a few minutes, and no progress bar will be displayed on the command line.

 .. note::